-- 1. Microsoft sponsors MSPAC, which allows employees to voluntarily pool their resources to support candidates for public office.
-In compliance with applicable law, MSPAC contributes money to candidates for federal and state office and political parties and committees. - 2.
-Microsoft, as the sponsor of MSPAC, is committed to providing members with a robust range of informational political forums to MSPAC members. - 3.
+- 1. Microsoft sponsors MSVPAC, which allows employees to voluntarily pool their resources to support candidates for public office.
+In compliance with applicable law, MSVPAC contributes money to candidates for federal and state office and political parties and committees. - 2.
+Microsoft, as the sponsor of MSVPAC, is committed to providing members with a robust range of informational political forums to MSVPAC members. - 3.
 Employees will not be reimbursed directly or through compensation increases for personal campaign contributions. - 4.
-From time to time, MSPAC solicits support from employees; at no time will Microsoft coerce employees to make any personal campaign contributions, nor will Microsoft take any retaliatory action against employees who choose not to contribute.
+From time to time, MSVPAC solicits support from employees; at no time will Microsoft coerce employees to make any personal campaign contributions, nor will Microsoft take any retaliatory action against employees who choose not to contribute.

-Oversight and Transparency of Trade Association Contributions

-Like all major corporations, Microsoft is a member of trade associations (organized under section 501(c)(6) of the Internal Revenue Code) in the United States to help advance our public policy agenda and related business goals.
-We review these memberships annually to assess their business value and alignment with Microsoft's overall public policy agenda.
-We work with many of these groups on narrowly-tailored technology policy issues relevant to specific business objectives and it is unrealistic to expect any group's agenda to align with ours in all policy areas.
+Oversight and Transparency of Trade Association Contributions narrowly-tailored technology policy issues relevant to specific business objectives and it is unrealistic to expect any group's agenda to align with ours in all policy areas.
 Therefore, our engagement with a particular group does not and should not imply our endorsement of all the policy positions of that particular group.
 However, we will not support groups that spend an abundance of their resources working against our direct business interests and public policy agenda.
 Further, we will not support hate groups (groups engaging in or promoting hate crimes) or those that advocate violence.